Git Version Control for Godot

 If you want to work purely offline, of course you don’t need GitHub.
 But everywhere on the internet, people will recommend it’s usage for solo developers as well, because you have a free backup solution.

-Why do I need Anchorpoint?
+Why do I need Anchorpoint for Godot?

 Set up Godot, GitHub and Anchorpoint